Endermanch/XPKeygen/README.md

 | `0x0168` | Public Key x-coordinate `Kx`                                         |
 | `0x01A8` | Public Key y-coordinate `Ky`                                         |

-And here's my implementation for the BINK Reader in C:
+And here are my structure prototypes made for the BINK Reader in C:
 ```c
 typedef struct _EC_BYTE_POINT {
     CHAR x[256];    // x-coordinate of the point on the elliptic curve.